 BUILD YOUR LEGACY

 The Steinbach Pistons strive to be the best junior hockey program in Canada.
 We provide the mentorship, opportunities, and challenges needed to develop individuals of character, leadership, and integrity.

 Since a community ownership group bought the team back in 2012, the Pistons own the best record in the Manitoba Junior Hockey League (MJHL).
-Our organization has seen 10 committed Division I players (11 in the past four years), and one NHL draft pick come through their program (Matthew Thiessen, 2018 7th round, Vancouver Canucks) over this span.
+Our organization has seen 15 committed Division I players (11 in the past four years), and one NHL draft pick come through their program (Matthew Thiessen, 2018 7th round, Vancouver Canucks) over this span.